taylori7/FJbackSPIN/README.md

 # backSPIN

-A BiClustering Plugin for FlowJo, LLC
+A BiClustering Plugin for FlowJo, LLC.

 Copyright 2017, Miguel Velazquez-Palafox & Ian Taylor

 # Using BackSPIN algorithm from Zeisel et al 2013.